 Many people have problems with sleeping.
-And many more people have sleeping issues when they are coming off of street drugs.
-The good news is that there are many things you can do to help this situation.
+There are many things you can do to help this situation.

 If you are having trouble with sleep, the first question you must ask yourself is ‘am I taking any stimulants?’
 Stimulants include caffeine (in coffee, tea, Red Bull, and many other things like Tylenol 1), diet pills, some cough and cold remedies, cocaine, amphetamines, ecstasy, LSD, and many more.
 Stimulants can keep you from getting to sleep.
 Try cutting those out.
 Your sleep would likely improve within a few days.

 When you are using opiates, benzos, alcohol, or other sedating drugs, sleep is easy.
-Just take a dose.
-The problem is that your body gets used to the dose after a while, and you need more to do the same job.
+The problem is that your body gets used to the dose after a while, and you need more to have the same effect.
 The other problem is that if you take too much, the sleep can become permanent – you can die.
-After a while of going to sleep with the help of drugs, you may start to forget your prior techniques to going to sleep.
-You may forget that going to sleep is a process that you worked on since you were a little child.
+After a while of going to sleep with the help of drugs, you may start forget that going to sleep is a process that you worked on since you were a little child.
 When people stop using drugs, they often need to relearn how to go to sleep.

 If your mind is active, it is harder to sleep.
 That is why, for most people, activities like watching TV, playing video games, or just being on the computer right before sleep can keep you from sleeping.
 Try something more relaxing for you, like reading a book.
 If you find the book boring, even better.
 You would likely drift off quite quickly.
 Give yourself a good 20 minutes of reading before you give up.